findologic/libflexport/README.md

 ### Examples

-For more specific examples, please have a look at the examples directory.
+For more specific examples, please have a look at the Examples directory in `src`.

 ## Compatibility